NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 > **Note:** CAP requires the following Python packages, which were automatically installed with CAP:
 > ```bash
 > matplotlib        # the MatPlotLib plotting library
+> numpy             # math library
+> scipy             # math library and input/output for fortran binaries
 > netCDF4 Python    # handling netCDF files
-> requests          # downloading data from the MCMC Portal
+> requests          # downloading GCM output from the MCMC Data Portal
 > ```